Mitsubishi Mirage Insurance Rates

 Rates are averaged for all Mitsubishi Mirage models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Mitsubishi Mirage Insurance
+How to Find the Best Cheap Mitsubishi Mirage Insurance

-- It is possible to save up to $140 per year simply by shopping early and online
+- You may be able to save as much as $140 per year simply by shopping early and online

-- Increasing policy deductibles can save around $375 each year
+- Increasing comprehensive and collision deductibles can save around $375 each year

 Rate Tables and Charts